 - Bug spray/Insect repellent

-- Hiking shoes (protected, comfortable and preferably waterproof)
+- Hiking shoes (protected, comfortable, and preferably waterproof)

 - Sandals

-- Light and easy to dry clothes
+- Light and easy-to-dry clothes

 - Flashlight